What Is the Likelihood of a Car Accident Per Mile Driven?

 Impaired Driving

 Drivers have a legal obligation not to operate their vehicles when they are unable to do so safely.
-Whether you are impaired by alcohol, recreational drugs, prescription medications, or a combination of substances, you can be charged with reckless driving.
-You are also likely to be financially responsible for all the damage you cause in an accident.
+Whether a driver is impaired by alcohol, recreational drugs, prescription medications, or a combination of substances, they can be charged with reckless driving.
+They are also likely to be financially responsible for all the damage they cause in an accident.

 Tired Driving